titanturtles/titanturtles.github.io/practiceimages.md

 **Disclaimer:** We share these images just to make it easier for people to use them.
 We appreciate the works of the original authors.
 If you think there is a copyright infringement, feel free to contact us.
 We will act accordingly.

 **We are not responsible of any of the content listed here.** These images are made for cybersecurity learning and practicing purpose.
 Naturally, there will be malicious contents inside each of the images.
+We are not responsible for any damage or loss incurred by using the contents listed below.

 ---